pimutils/todoman/docs/source/index.rst

   specification.
 * There's support for the most common TODO features for now (summary, description, location, due date and priority) for now.
-* Todoman should run on any major operating system.
+* Runs on any Unix-like OS.
+It's been tested on GNU/Linux, BSD and macOS.
 * Unsupported fields may not be shown but are *never* deleted or altered.

 Contributing